redbubble/finch-sangria/README.md

 // Define your GraphQL type for the tagged type
 //

-private val widthRange = 1 to 4096
-private implicit val widthInput = new ScalarToInput[PixelWidth]
+private val widthRange = 1 to MaxImageDimension private implicit val widthInput = new ScalarToInput[PixelWidth]

 private case object WidthCoercionViolation